 When it comes to a child’s bed bigger is always better.
 This is because you will typically get more life out of a bigger bed.
 However, if space is an issue then consider the size of the bed you require.
-We recommend that you use the measurements of your child’s room as a starter, but bare in mind your little one will require additional furniture too.
+We recommend that you use the measurements of your child’s room as a starter, but bear in mind your little one will require additional furniture too.
 For rooms that are lacking in space it is worth considering bunks and cabins to save on space and double that much needed space up with storage solutions which will come in handy.

 Standard Bed Sizes